vis-image-management/vim-website/docs/people.md

 # Contributors

-MCMICRO is a multi-institutional effort with contributions by the following developers:
+The Visualization and Image Data Management (VIM) Meeting is a multi-institutional effort.

 {: .text-center}
 |Institution| People|